Skip to Main Content

 • Rotator Cuff Surgery Recovery Timeline

-If you’re considering surgery for a Rotator Cuff tear, an important thing to consider is how long, and what’s involved in, the Rotator Cuff Surgery Recovery Timeline.
-But let’s begin with the Rotator Cuff itself.
-What is the Rotator Cuff?
+If you’re considering surgery for a rotator cuff tear, an important thing to consider is how long the recovery will take and what’s involved in the procedure.
+But let’s begin with the rotator cuff itself.
+What Is the Rotator Cuff?
 The rotator cuff is a group of four muscles and tendons that stabilize the ball…

 References